Smash

 Two Tony nominations, a Drama Desk win, and $12.6 million at the box office.

-The site launched ahead of Smash’s first Broadway preview on March 11, 2025, and served as the production’s primary digital platform through its entire run at the Imperial Theatre.
-The show officially opened on April 10 and ran through June 22, 2025 — 32 previews and 83 performances grossing over $12.6 million at an average capacity of 82.50% and an average ticket price of $94.34.
+Smash opened on April 10, 2025 and ran through June 22 — 32 previews and 83 performances grossing over $12.6 million at an average capacity of 82.50% and an average ticket price of $94.34.
 The production earned two Tony Award nominations — Best Featured Actor in a Musical for Brooks Ashmanskas and Best Choreography for Joshua Bergasse — along with a Drama Desk Award for Outstanding Featured Performance in a Musical (Ashmanskas) and a Chita Rivera Award for Outstanding Dancer in a Broadway Show (Robyn Hurder).
-The ticketing calendar drove conversions throughout the run, and the site now serves as an archival platform preserving the production’s legacy, press coverage, and cast recording promotion.
+The site now serves as an archival platform preserving the production’s legacy, press coverage, and cast recording.
+Not every show runs for years — but the platform delivered exactly what it needed to during a concentrated, high-energy Broadway engagement.